-Da Fernando Restaurant: This was our one splash out in Nha Trang and it is a delicious Italian joint.
+Da Fernando Restaurant: This was our one splash-out in Nha Trang and it is a delicious Italian joint.
 We walked past here numerous times over our stay and it was always packed so we decided to try it on our last night.
 The wood-fired pizzas were delicious and it was a great change from our typical dollar stir fry meals.

 LIVIN Barbeque: For a good hearty meal definitely hit up LIVIN Barbeque in Nha Trang.
 This BBQ joint serves up American favorites that you could only dream of.
-Think pulled pork, beef brisket, ribs, basically any meat-lovers dream.
+Think pulled pork, beef brisket, ribs, basically any meat-lover dream.

-Yashoda Indian Restaurant: Technically not western, but still different from your Vietnamese food is Yashoda Indian Restaurant.
+Yashoda Indian Restaurant: Technically not Western, but still different from your Vietnamese food is Yashoda Indian Restaurant.
 This is a great spot for a deliciously rich and creamy curry.
 Seriously I have to try out an Indian restaurant in each city I travel to, and this one is not to be missed.
 They are also happy to accommodate any dietary requirements, such as being vegan.